wso2/docs-is/en/docs/guides/identity-lifecycles/configure-active-directory-user-stores-for-scim-2.0-based-inbound-provisioning.md

 You can configure this timestamp attributes using the following methods:

 - Using the Management console:

     1. On the Management console, go to **Userstores** > **List**
     2. Click **Edit** corresponding to your secondary user store.
     3. Expand **Advanced** and add `whenChanged,whenCreated` as **Timestamp Attributes**.
     4. Click **Update** to save the configurations.

-- Manually updating the configuration file
+- Manually updating the configuration file:

-    Add the following configuration to the <userstore>.xml file in the `<IS_HOME>/repository/deployment/server/userstores` folder:
+    Add the following configuration to the `<userstore>.xml` file in the `<IS_HOME>/repository/deployment/server/userstores` folder:

     ``` xml
     <Property name=”TimestampAttributes”>whenChanged,whenCreated</Property>